Submit Application

 Full application

-Use the full application flow when you want to submit a more complete onboarding request from your own system.
+The full application flow is designed for partners that want to submit a more complete onboarding request from their own system.

 Endpoint